platformsh/legacy-cli/README.md

 Command Line Interface.

 #### I get a message about removing symfony/yaml v2.2.1 when doing a global composer install?
-You need to make sure that you're using the 6.x branch and not dev-master.
+You need to make sure that you're using the 6.x branch of Drush and not dev-master.
 Do this:

 ```
 composer global require drush/drush:6.*
 composer global update
 ```

-This will remove the dev-version of drush as well as the dependencies.
 You should now be able to install as described. **Note: Drush 6 is not compatible with Drupal 8.**

 COMMAND LIST
 ------------